Soumalya-De/LEMP-Sentinel/docs/quickstart.md

 # Quickstart Guide

-This guide provides step-by-step instructions for deploying LEMP-Sentinel in local development environments.
-Complete deployment requires approximately 5 minutes on systems meeting the prerequisites.
+Get LEMP-Sentinel running locally in about 5 minutes.

 ## Table of Contents